Installation#

 Install the official release#

 pydicom, being a Python library, requires Python.
-If you’re not sure whether or not your version of Python is supported, check this table.
+If you’re not sure whether or not your version of Python is supported, you can check this table.

 You can also perform an offline installation by